nthamilton57/B573_Assignment_4/README.md

 ## Description:

-This repository is designed to utilize numpy and pandas for data handling as well as getting practice with fundamental commands in base Python.
-This repository focuses on creating graphs of many kinds using matplotlibu and seaborn and understanding the paramters available in these libraries to present a professional and publishable graph.
-This repository will utilize the Fibonacci sequence and the related sequences derived from it that were created in Assignment 2.
-Additionally, a Titanic dataset from Kaggle will be utilized to create graphs.
+This repository is designed to serve as an introduction to R in order to work with fundamental R concepts and data manipulation.
+Through repository, vector creation, matrix manipulation, and logical operations were used to manipulate test data sets.
+Additionally, function development was utilized and applied to data sets.

 ### Required Files

 None